Antenna Interface Standards Group: Multi-primary support

 Support for ALDs that can be controlled by more than one primary.
-Devices supporting this feature are called Multi-primary ALDs.
+Devices supporting this feature are called Multi-primary ALDs (MALD).
 This feature includes the capability to configure the access rights of each of the connected primaries to each of the subunits contained within the ALD.
 To help sharing equipment between operators the multi primary support also includes the ability to configure which primaries can do this configuration and which can update the software of the MALD.

 Site mapping

 Site Mapping provides a set of commands that allows the primary to discover the relationships between ALDs present on the AISG bus, their capabilities and their internal connections.
 It enables the primary to discover details such as: